AIFictionFact/F23_IdentityBot/DesignDocument.md

 - You: I’m doing good, how is your dog?
 - James: He has as much energy as ever, he plays with his squeaky toy every day!

+**GUI Development:**
+- Add a simple GUI interface using an external library for Python.
+- Planning to use Tkinter, PyQt, or Kivy for the GUI framework.
+- Plan to Mimic Phone Texting Interface to offer a familiar and intuitive user experience.
+- The GUI will include features like input fields for text, a display area for conversation history, and possibly send/receive buttons, resembling messaging apps.

 ## Team Roles
 - **Emma – Lead Developer:** Responsible for developing the core components of the chatbot, including conversational and personalization features.
 - **Annie – API Integrations:** Responsible for integrating, training, and tuning parameters for the external ChatGPT API.